Integrated Conditional Estimation-Optimization: Contextual Stochastic Optimization and the ICEO Approach

 where $\bar{\Xi} \geq 0$ is a known upper bound the maximum of the returns $\|\xi\|_\infty$. \end{example}

-\begin{example}[Minimum Convex Cost Flow Problem] Many applications such as urban traffic system and area transfers in communication networks can be formulated as a minimum convex cost flow problem (we refer to Chapter 14 of \cite{ahuja1988network} for more details).
-In the minimum convex cost flow problem, the decision-maker aims to find the maximum flow that minimizes the associated cost on the edges.
+\begin{example}[Minimum Convex Cost Flow Problem] Many applications such as urban traffic systems and area transfers in communication networks can be formulated as a minimum convex cost flow problem (we refer to Chapter 14 of \cite{ahuja1988network} for more details).
+In the minimum convex cost flow problem, the decision-maker aims to find the flow that minimizes the associated cost on the edges.
 The cost is a convex function of flow and depends on a random parameter.
 Suppose we consider a directed graph with $d$ edges and the random parameter $\xi\in \mathbb{R}^d$.
 In this problem, we consider the objective function

-where $g$ is a convex function of $w_i$.
-Similar to the standard network flow problem, we let the matrix $A$ denotes the node-arc incidence matrix of the graph and restrict the flow on each edge in the region $[l,u]$.
+where $g_l$ is a convex function of $w_l$ and $g_l$ can be different for different coordinates.
+Similar to the standard network flow problem, we let the matrix $A$ denote the node-arc incidence matrix of the graph and restrict the flow on each edge in the region $[l,u]$.
 Therefore, we have the feasible region

 \end{example}